-Arrow Video sheds clarifying light on Argento’s elusive and hallucinatory Deep Red, without compromising the film’s unnerving bottomlessness.
+Arrow sheds clarifying light on Argento’s elusive and hallucinatory film, without compromising its unnerving bottomlessness.

 Michelangelo Antonioni’s film is an inquiry into the modernist concern of what art is and how it affects life.